Questions and Answers

 We have an official policy to help us deal with situations where a child may be suspected of being neglected or abused.
 We have a duty to ask about potential safeguarding issues and we take our responsibility to protect the whole family seriously.
 The Children Act 2004 states that the welfare of a child is paramount and makes it clear that staff have a professional duty to take action if they are concerned a child may be at risk of physical or sexual abuse or in danger of harm.
 Parents will be contacted by the relevant authorities if this policy is implemented.

-We take our responsibilities for data protection very seriously and keep the limited information we hold on you and your child secure at all times, including:
+We take our responsibilities for data protection very seriously and keep the limited information we hold on you and your child secure at all times including: your original application and other consent forms; your child’s Learning Journey (which they take with them when they leave nursery); medical records, details of allergies and so on.

 Do I still need to pay fees when my child is sick or on holiday?